Visitor Information

 MINIMUM FEE SCHEDULE

-Fees current as of May 2007 (subject to change without notice).
-Fees are negotiable for student groups.
+Fees current as of November 2019 (subject to change without notice).
+Fees are negotiable in advance for student groups.

 100% of your accommodation fees support staff salaries, operations & animal feeding at Drill Ranch.

-Overnight accommodation or camping at Drill Ranch - per person
+Overnight accommodation or camping at Drill Ranch – fees are per person

-un-assisted camping (water, shower only) per night 1,000 Naira
+un-assisted camping (water, shower, latrine only) per night 2,500 Naira

 Additional Charges